weecology/DeepForest/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.
 For questions and community discussion, please create a discussion (https://github.com/weecology/DeepForest/discussions).

 **To Reproduce**
-Steps to reproduce the behavior!
-Use data from the package to mock your issue.
-Issues without reproducible code are likely to be closed quickly.
+Issues without reproducible code that we can run to explore the problem are much more difficult to understand and debug and so are much less likely to be addressed quickly.

 ```
 # Load the modules